ctuning/ck-env/README.md

 Installation
 ============

-First install CK framework as described [here](https://github.com/ctuning/ck#installation).
+First install the CK framework as described [here](https://github.com/ctuning/ck#installation).

 Then install this CK repository as follows: